Skip to main content

 • Work with team members to review and deploy the package together.

-Deploying a validated package manually
+Deploying a validated package from 'Validation succeeded' page

-From the Validation succeeded page, click DEPLOY NOW to begin immediate deployment of the package.
+From the Validation succeeded page, click Deploy now to begin immediate deployment of the package.

 If your org supports Salesforce quick deploy, and you ran tests when validating your package, Gearset will attempt to deploy your package without re-running tests.
 This can make the deployment much faster than the initial validation.